bartw/repend/savethechildren/README.md

       - "3000:3000"
 ```

+Start the docker containers.

 ```shell
 docker-compose up
 ```

 Browse to [http://localhost:3000/](http://localhost:3000/)

+Make a post to the api endpoint.

 ```shell
 curl -X POST http://localhost:3000
 ```

+or

 ```shell
 Invoke-RestMethod 'http://localhost:3000' -Method Post
 ```

 Browse to [http://localhost:3000/](http://localhost:3000/)

+A record is added to the database.